microsoft/WebTemplateStudio/README.md

 # Web Template Studio

 Web Template Studio (_WebTS_) is a Visual Studio Code Extension that accelerates the creation of new Web apps using a wizard-based experience.
-WebTS enables developers to generate boiler plate code for a web application by choosing betweeen different front-end frameworks, back-end frameworks, pages and cloud services.
+WebTS enables developers to generate boilerplate code for a web application by choosing between different front-end frameworks, back-end frameworks, pages and cloud services.
 The resulting Web application is well-formed, readable code that incorporates cloud services on Azure while implementing proven patterns and best practices.
 Sprinkled throughout the generated code we have links to Docs to provide useful insights.
+WebTS was created using TypeScript, React and different combinations of generated code are merged together by [Core Template Studio](https://github.com/Microsoft/CoreTemplateStudio) which was made using .NET Core.

 ## Build Status